Graham Fyfe (footballer, born 1951): Career

-Fyfe made his first appearance for Rangers at Ibrox in league match against Heart of Midlothian on 25 March 1969.
+Fyfe made his first appearance for Rangers at Ibrox in a league match against Heart of Midlothian on 25 March 1969.
 He started on the right wing in a 3–2 home win.
 He went on to make 70 appearances for the club, including the first match against Ajax in the first ever European Super Cup.
 Fyfe also scored 23 goals which was not bad at all from a midfielder.

 He left to join Hibernian after seven seasons in Govan, but his stay in Edinburgh was short lived, as he moved on to Dumbarton the following year.
 He played at Boghead Park for two seasons before moving to the US to play with Major Indoor Soccer League sides Pittsburgh Spirit and Cleveland Force.

 In 1980, Fyfe said that he had to leave Rangers because he had married a girl who was Catholic.
 However, the media of the period approached other Rangers players who had married Catholic women, including Bobby Russell (who played 370 games for Rangers), and they did not support Fyfe's claims.

 Fyfe signed with the St. Louis Steamers in 1983 and spent one season with them.